Advertisement

 Real situations where a time converter helps

 Study & revision.
-Students in college or high school can convert weekly study goals into daily, bite-sized sessions.
+Students can convert weekly study goals into daily bite-sized sessions.
 For example, a 15-hour exam plan turns into five 3-hour sessions or ten 90-minute blocks.
-You can also use the percentage calculator to track how much of the syllabus you’ve finished.
+Use the percentage calculator to track how much of the syllabus you've finished.

 Travel & time off.
 Planning a road trip or long-haul flight?
-Convert days to hours so you know exactly how much time you’ll spend on the road or in the air.
-When you’re comparing dates for vacation, the date calculator is a great partner – it counts days between two dates, while this page turns those days into hours or minutes.
+Convert days to hours so you know exactly how much time you'll spend in transit.
+The date calculator counts days between two dates while this page turns those days into hours or minutes.

 Quick examples